CNCKitchen/Open-Pull/README.md

 Watch my YouTube video about it: https://youtu.be/rJ9XfXXidW4

 __DISCLAIMER__: This is no professional test equipment.
-I won't be responsible for any damage that occured to to the data you gathered with this machine.
+I won't be responsible for any damage that occured due to the data you gathered with this machine.
 Only use with appropriate safety equipment!
 # Build one
 ## Hardware/CAD
 CAD files of the whole assembly are available as stl, step and Fusion360 files.